 Early Childhood Caries (ECC), or tooth decay in very young children, is a chronic, infectious dental disease.
 Yet, ECC is almost completely preventable.
 Children with ECC may have pain, difficulty with eating, sleeping and speech which can affect learning in the classroom.
 If left untreated, ECC can impact the proper development of permanent teeth.

 Many children with ECC require surgical treatment at hospital-based dental clinics or with sedation or general anesthesia in the operating room.
 However, despite receiving such costly surgical treatment, high rates of children develop new and recurrent decay.

 Hospital-based dental clinics and dental safety net programs such as Federally Qualified Health Centers (FQHC) and school-based programs care for a disproportionate number of low-income and racial and ethnic minority children with early childhood caries.
 Many of the children require surgical treatment.
 However, months-long backlogs for expensive operating room care and a high rate of relapse after treatment are common.

 ECC Phase I

-In 2008, the DentaQuest Institute, Boston Children’s Hospital, and St. Joseph's Health Services of RI developed a protocol to implement an evidence-based method of managing and preventing early childhood tooth decay in patients seeking treatment at hospital-based dental clinics.
+In 2008, the DentaQuest Partnership, Boston Children’s Hospital, and St. Joseph's Health Services of Rhode Island developed a protocol to implement an evidence-based method of managing and preventing early childhood tooth decay in patients seeking treatment at hospital-based dental clinics.
 Over the next 24 months, more than 450 children were enrolled, received caries risk assessments, risk-based preventive and restorative care, and recall based on their caries risk.

 The goal was to reduce the rate of new decay in patients, reduce the number of patients treated in the operating room, and reduce the number of patients complaining of pain on their most recent visit.
 The ECC pilot used an evidence- and risk-based disease management approach adapted from the concept of chronic care management of medical conditions.